-With its large format sensor, the GFX 100 demonstrates its appeal in video recording.
-It uses full sensor width to record video in 4K digital cinema format in the aspect ratios of 16:9 / 17:9.
-The sensor area used is greater than that of cinema cameras that support a large format sensor.
-You can use GF lenses and adaptors to achieve a variety of videographic expressions that only large sensors can deliver, and record them in high-resolution 4K video.
+With its large format sensor, the GFX 100 excells in video recording.
+Using its full sensor width to record video in 4K digital cinema format in the aspect ratios of 16:9 / 17:9, the sensor area used is greater than that of cinema cameras that support a similarly large format sensor.
+You can use GF lenses and adaptors to achieve a variety of videographic styles that only large sensors can deliver, and record them in high-resolution 4K video.

-The high speed image processing engine, X-Processor 4, can read and output condensed video data, feeding 4K/30P 4:2:2 10bit data to the HDMI port and recording 4K/30P 4:2:0 10bit data to an SD card (when H.265 is selected) up to 400Mbps*3.
-You can also choose All-Intra*4 / Long-GOP, etc. The processor's enhanced capability means video footage can be viewed on the camera's LCD screen as well as on an external monitor whilst you film, while feeding uncompressed data straight to a recorder.
+The high speed image processor, X-Processor 4, can read and output condensed video data rapidly, feeding 4K/30P 4:2:2 10bit data to the HDMI port and recording 4K/30P 4:2:0 10bit data to an SD card (when H.265 is selected) up to 400Mbps*3.
+You can also choose All-Intra*4 / Long-GOP, etc. The processor’s enhanced capability means video footage can be viewed on the camera’s LCD screen as well as on an external monitor whilst you film and whilst feeding uncompressed data straight to a recorder.

 *1 Codec and bit rate will be changed depending on the recorder.

 *2 Cannot choose slower shutter speed than frame rate.